Mark 7:24-31

 1. It is an absolutely horrible thing to say, to compare another person to a dog.
 It is horrible to say to anyone, much less a mother, who has fallen down at one’s feet begging mercy for her little child.
 Certainly, one can point out that the woman’s daughter is eventually healed.
 One can show that Mark is using this challenge by Jesus as a way for the woman to parry the remark and say something wonderful, to which Jesus relents.
 One can and should contextualize the comment within whatever prejudices and real enmity was at play in the 1stcentury between Jews and their Gentile neighbors to the north.
 One can say “All’s well that ends well.”
 But, it is still a horrible thing to say.
 One must start with that.

 2. In those parts of the world where dogs are not house pets, they have a complex interaction with humans.
-Here is my impression of the relationship between humans and canines in El Salvador: Dogs alongside humans as scavengers, constantly on the prowl for food.
+Here is my impression of the relationship between humans and canines in El Salvador: Dogs exist alongside humans as scavengers, constantly on the prowl for food.
 They are often inbred, mangy, and accompanied by flies.
 Nonetheless, they walk right into a group of people and lay down to nap or stand under a table or beside the kitchen waiting for a scrap, cooked or raw.
 They bark incessantly at night and claim first dibs on anything dead.
 They are shameless in defecating and procreating.
 They are tolerated, but when company comes they are often driven away with a switch or a rock and tend to settle again once the imminent danger is out of reach.
+There is not affection, but there is not ongoing animosity either.

 3. The temptation for the preacher is to act as though Jesus didn’t really speak of this woman’s little girl as a dog.
 Some commentators even go beyond the story to say that Jesus was feinting in order to show that he didn’t really mean it.
 To me, that may be true of Mark as the author, but within the story it is not true of Jesus.
 Even if, in the end, he changes his perspective, in the beginning his perspective is troubling.
 Will the preacher have the courage to be troubled aloud by it?